monacca1/nuggit/README.md

   - `nuggit log`
 - Example:
   - Show the entire nuggit log: `nuggit log`
-  - Show he nuggit commands AND the git commands that were executed: `nuggit log -a`
+  - Show the nuggit commands AND the git commands that were executed: `nuggit log -a`
   - Clear the nuggit log: `nuggit -c` or `nuggit -clear`